Poverty in San Francisco

 How Performance is Measured

 The number displayed on the scorecard page represents the 2016 total population value in the charts above.
+The American Communities Survey data are typically updated in September every year, and reflect the previous calendar year.

 Still looking for the right information?
 Try these other resources to learn more: